 FAV BANDS MAG

-Eventually, the sisters went their separate ways.
-October toured the world as musical director of River Dance, and played with the renowned Morgaine Lefaye; Shelley worked with such luminaries as Tamarack and Sylvia Tyson; and Al performed in Canada, the US, and the UK with the award-winning Tanglefoot.
+Eventually, the Sisters went their separate ways.
+October toured the world as musical director of River Dancey show, and played with the renowned Morgaine Lefaye; Shelley worked with such luminaries as Tamarack and Sylvia Tyson; and Al performed in Canada, the US, and the UK with the award-winning Tanglefoot.

-Years later, by lucky coincidence, Al saw Shelley at a gig she was playing, spoke to her afterward and said that he missed the Sister Whiskey days – the vibrancy, the repertoire, the arrangements, the harmonies… Shelley agreed and suggested that maybe lunch with October would be a good idea.
+Years later, by lucky coincidence, Al saw Shelley at a gig she was playing, spoke to her afterward and said that he missed the Sister Whiskey days – the vibrancy, the repertoire, the arrangements, the harmonies.
+Shelley suggested lunch with October might be in order.